Chart Color Schemes

 Neutral Bay - Kirribilli was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Neutral Bay-Kirribilli showed higher cultural diversity than most local areas, with 21.0% speaking a language other than English at home and 39.6% born overseas.
-Christianity was the predominant religion, accounting for 44.7%.
-Judaism was slightly overrepresented at 1.1%, compared to Greater Sydney's 1.0%.
+Neutral Bay-Kirribilli has a higher cultural diversity than most local areas, with 21.0% of residents speaking a language other than English at home and 39.6% born overseas.
+Christianity is the predominant religion in Neutral Bay-Kirribilli, comprising 44.7% of its population.
+Judaism is slightly overrepresented compared to Greater Sydney, making up 1.1% of Neutral Bay-Kirribilli's population.

 Frequently Asked Questions - Diversity